marijnh/Eloquent-JavaScript/18_http.md

 attribute, which produces the same effect while letting the browser know what we are trying to achieve.
-This gives the browser the option to disable the behavior when it is not appropriate, such as when the user has focused something else.
+This gives the browser the option to disable the behavior when it is not appropriate, such as when the user has put the focus on something else.

 {{index "tab key", keyboard, "tabindex attribute", "a (HTML tag)"}}

 Browsers traditionally also allow the user to move the focus through the document by pressing the [tab]{keyname} key.
 We can influence the order in which elements receive focus with the `tabindex` attribute.
-The following example document will let focus jump from the text input to the OK button, rather than going through the help link first:
+The following example document will let the focus jump from the text input to the OK button, rather than going through the help link first:

 ```{lang: "text/html", focus: true}